Type of Business Entities in Singapore in 2023

 - An LLP will not be subject to annual corporate income tax.
 However, the income will be taxed in the hands of the partners.
 Consequently, if the partners are individuals, personal income tax will be payable or if they are corporate entities, corporate income tax will be payable;

 - For more information, refer to our webpage on LLPs.

 Professional services – An LLP is generally recommended for firms providing professional services including accounting & tax services, consulting services and legal services.

 - Some of our Clients may wish to form a general partnership (GP) in Singapore.
-Unlike in an LLP, partners of a GP will be personally liable for all losses and debts of the partnership;
+Unlike an LLP, partners of a GP are personally liable for all losses and debts of the partnership;

 - An alternative option to the GP and LLP will be the limited partnership (LP).
 An LP comprises of at least 1 general partner (who is personally liable for all losses and debts) and 1 limited partner (whose liability is limited to the extent of his capital contribution);

 Not recommended – GPs and LPs are not recommended to our Clients as they expose the partners to personal liability for all damages and losses.
 Instead, our Clients should either choose an LLC or an LLP.

 Table of comparison for Singapore entities

 Summary Fast Solution PLC Branch Office Trust Best use of company?
 Close a customer